-It’s not all beaches, Gold Coast also has some of the most well equipped parklands around.
+In addition to beaches, the Gold Coast also has some of the most well-equipped parklands around.

-You never have to go far before you can find a great spot to walk around, sit and have a picnic, watch the kids play at the park or cook yourself up a bbq.
+You never have to go far to find a great spot to walk around, sit and have a picnic, watch the kids play at the park or cook yourself up a bbq.

-Many of the parks also have some great sport courts and facilities.
+Many of the parks also have sport courts and other facilities.

 The one we visit frequently in Robina has basketball courts, soccer pitches, bowls greens and tennis courts.

-Right on the beach they have some great play areas with an inflatable pillow (which seems more popular with the adults than the kids some days) as well as a shallow water play area.
+Located right on the beach, they have some great play areas with an inflatable pillow (which seems more popular with the adults than the kids some days) as well as a shallow water play area.

 Fancy a swim but not confident in the surf?
 Or looking for a spot with calmer water for the kids?

 Tallebudgera Creek is where you want to be!
-Calm, shallow water that’s perfect for little people or unconfident swimmers and, as always, great facilities.
+There is calm, shallow water that’s perfect for little people or unconfident swimmers and, as always, great facilities.

 Springbrook National Park

-An easy hours drive from the main highway, Springbrook National Park makes for a great leisurely drive for a day.
+An easy hour drive from the main highway, Springbrook National Park makes for a great day trip from the Gold Coast.
 Take your time winding through the beautiful countryside to enjoy some of the sights.

 One of the biggest draws here is Natural Bridge and the glow worm cave!
-A great easy hike for beginners or little legs, the natural bridge circuit is a must at only about 2km.
+The perfect easy hike for beginners or little legs, the natural bridge circuit is only about 2km.

 Hiking boots aren’t a necessity for this track, a good pair of sneakers will do just fine.